 Patient & Caregiver Resource Manual

 Everyone who has a transplant receives a detailed resource manual to take home and has a long-term follow-up class.
-(You can read some of the manual’s information about long-term follow-up on the Hutch’s website.)
+You can find additional information in the SCCA Patient Guide about:

-Our medical staff provides lifelong telephone consultations for you and your health care providers—whether in Seattle or elsewhere—whenever needed.
-Our medical staff can talk with you about how to manage any late complications you may be experiencing, including the newest interventions, and alternatives to address recurrence of your original disease, if this occurs.
+Our LTFU medical team provides lifelong telephone consultations for you and your health care providers—whether in Seattle or elsewhere—whenever needed.
+Our telemedicine staff can talk with you about how to manage any late complications you may be experiencing, including the newest interventions, and alternatives to address recurrence of your original disease, if this occurs.
 We will give you the LTFU office contact information before you return home.

-We provide direct follow-up care, including comprehensive annual visits and specialized care, on site at SCCA.
+We provide face-to-face follow-up care, including comprehensive annual evaluations and specialized care, in the LTFU Clinic on the 6th floor of the SCCA outpatient clinic on Lake Union.
 Most of our patients return for at least one comprehensive annual visit.
-We see some patients more frequently for clinic visits, as needed.
-For instance, people who have chronic graft-versus-host disease may need LTFU clinic evaluations or care several times a year.
+We see patients with GVHD more frequently.
+People who have chronic GVHD may need LTFU Clinic evaluations or care several times a year.
 We will figure out a schedule for you based on your needs.

 We monitor your post-transplant experience as part of our long-term follow-up research program.
 We send questionnaires to each patient annually to assess their health status and other long-term issues.
 This helps us improve transplant outcomes for future patients.
 It also helps us improve follow-up care for all our current patients, including you.
 We can also help connect you to clinical trials that are looking for better ways to prevent and treat late effects of transplant or manage recurrent malignancies after transplant.